 Investing in package and distribution testing early may lead to more efficient distribution by ensuring that all systems are ready to spring into action once the vaccine is ready.
 And for one of the companies involved in Operation Warp Speed, validation testing has already begun at Smithers.

-“We are incredibly proud to be part of this global effort to keep people safe and healthy,” said Michael Kuebler, Technical Director of Distribution Testing, Smithers.
+“We are incredibly proud to be part of this global effort to keep people healthy,” said Michael Kuebler, Technical Director of Distribution Testing, Smithers.
 “Once the vaccine is ready, it will be all hands on deck to get it distributed worldwide, and we are already helping our clients streamline the process to ensure swift execution when the time comes.”

 Utilizing standards such as ASTM D4169